 a.
 Pen-holders (@metaspoon.com)

 We all use toilet paper at home, and often throw out or recycle the cardboard center rolls thinking that they’re not useful to us.
 However, you can keep these cardboard center rolls to make DIY storage for small items, as they can be very efficient when it comes to categorising.
-This DIY storage idea can be executed as easy as sticking a few of the center rolls together to create a storage solution that can help categorised your items, from pencils, pens, and other stationary, to makeup brushes, nail files, and more!
+This DIY storage idea can be executed as easy as sticking a few of the center rolls together to create a storage solution that can help categorised your items, from pencils, pens, and other stationery, to makeup brushes, nail files, and more!
 Items can be placed based on colour or use, depending on your personal preference.
 By categorising your items in the paper rolls, it’ll be easier to locate different items in the future, such as coloured pencils or markers.
 You can even decorate the exterior of these rolls to make the display more aesthetically pleasing.

 b.
 Toilet roll binders for miscellaneous items (@Pinterest)